 Ginger is a versatile cooking ingredient, which has been renowned for its range of health benefits.

-Researchers from the University of Sydney, Australia, found that extracts from Buderim Ginger rich in gingerols can increase uptake of glucose into muscle cells without using insulin.
+Researchers from the University of Sydney, Australia, found that extracts from Buderim Ginger rich in gingerols can increase the uptake of glucose into muscle cells without using insulin.
 As a result, it could help manage high blood sugar levels.

 Bilberries are a dark blue fruit, similar in appearance and name, to blueberries.